Pardot Lead Management & Scoring

 No lifecycle awareness

-Prospects move between stages, but scoring logic never adapts to where they actually are.
+Prospects move between stages, but scoring logic never adapts to where they actually are in the buying process.

 No recalibration over time

 This is not your fault.
 Most Pardot implementations focus on getting campaigns live — not on building a scoring architecture that survives scale.
-Over time, your system drifts away from real buyer intent, and Sales quietly stops trusting Marketing signals.
+Per Salesforce Ben's published lead scoring guidance, scoring models without explicit decay rules, negative scoring, and Sales sign-off drift into noise within 12-18 months.

-High-performing Account Engagement setups don't rely on surface activity.
-They're built around buyer intent, lifecycle context, and a shared definition of readiness between Marketing and Sales.
+High-performing Account Engagement setups do not rely on surface activity.
+They are built around buyer intent, lifecycle context, and a shared definition of readiness between Marketing and Sales.
+Four architectural principles separate working models from theater.

 Balance